260codepath/BMI-exercise/README.md

 ## Overview
 ### Description
-An excersing app that utilizes elements of role playing where the more the user exercises the futher they can upgrade their characters stats.
+An excersing app that utilizes elements of role playing where the more the user workouts the futher they can upgrade their characters stats.

 ### App Evaluation
 [Evaluation of your app across the following attributes]